-(Top photo: Edward Follis (left) and Hajji Juma Khan.
-Photo courtesy of Edward Follis)
+Edward Follis (left) and Hajji Juma Khan.
+Photo courtesy of Edward Follis

-Before balloons of stepped-on smack reach the pockets of users in Liverpool or Berlin or Oslo, 80 percent of the world's heroin passes through the hands of a very rich group of Afghani opium traders.
-By financing the Taliban – which still holds heavy influence over much of the country, especially in the south – these men operate with near impunity, preserving the opium poppy as the lifeblood of Afghanistan's economy.
+Before balloons of smack reach the pockets of users in Liverpool or Berlin or Oslo, 80 percent of the world's heroin passes through the hands of a very rich group of Afghan opium traders.
+By financing the Taliban—which still has a lot of influence over much of the country, especially in the south—these men operate with near impunity, preserving the opium poppy as the lifeblood of Afghanistan's economy.

-Naturally, these enigmatic opium traders are key targets for the American Drug Enforcement Administration (DEA), intelligence agencies and the military.
+Naturally, these enigmatic opium traders are targeted by the DEA, intelligence agencies, and the military.
 Between 2006 and 2008, undercover DEA man Edward Follis spent two years hanging out with Hajji Juma Khan, then one of the world's biggest opium merchants and a billionaire Taliban financier.
-Follis was briefed to gain Juma Khan's trust, tap him for info and then take him out of action.
+Follis was briefed to gain Juma Khan's trust, tap him for info, and then take him out of action.

-The Dark Art: My Undercover Life in Global Narco-Terrorism is a memoir of Follis' experiences chasing down opium traders and infiltrating drug gangs across the world.
-Amid all the action in his book, however, the time Follis spent targeting Juma Khan stands out strongest, mostly because his target eventually became a close friend.
+The Dark Art: My Undercover Life in Global Narco-Terrorism is a memoir of Follis's experiences chasing down opium traders and infiltrating drug gangs across the world.
+Amid all the action in his book, however, the time Follis spent targeting Juma Khan stands out the most, mostly because his target eventually became a close friend.

 VICE: Juma Khan was a powerful opium trader and clearly not stupid.
 How did you cajole yourself into his world?

-We first met in his favourite Persian restaurant, an upmarket place called Shiraz.
+We first met in his favorite Persian restaurant, an upmarket place called Shiraz.
 He dwarfed me.
-He was in his fifties, 6ft 5in tall and weighed about 26 stone.
+He was in his fifties, six-foot-five tall, and weighed about 26 stone [350 pounds].
 I remember he had trouble fitting through doors.
 Apart from his size, he looked like any other Afghan businessman.
-He was dressed in simple clothes: a battered pinstriped jacket over a shalwar kameez.
+He was dressed in simple clothes: a battered pinstriped jacket over a salwar kameez.
 He constantly played with a string of prayer beads.
-He was a huge eater and, as I found out, he would often devour about 20 kebabs at each sitting, while I'd nibble on one or two.
+He was a huge eater, and as I found out, he would often devour about 20 kebabs at each sitting, while I'd nibble on one or two.
 He was extremely personable and charming.

 So this wasn't a brief encounter?